sbarba/cleartest/readme.md

     ok(2 + 2 == 4, "This also passes.")
 ```

-Assuming we've saved the code above in a file called "test_clear.py", we can run it like this:
+Assuming we've saved the code above in a file called "test_clear.py", we can run it with cleartest's default test runner, *runtests*, like this:

 ```
 $ runtests test_clear.py